Sh2-240

 Next up was noise reduction, using the efficient MMT-based method, followed by combining the two channels to an HOO image.
 In the wide-field image, lots and lots of stars were present.
 It was decided to best work on the nebulosity in a starless image and then later add the stars back in.
 The recent update of the StarNet plugin for PixInsight, now called StarNet2, is considered to be a major upgrade.
 StarNet2 does not come automatically with PixInsight, so had to be installed separately.
 This turned out to be more difficult than anticipated.
 PixInsight had to be upgraded, some library files had to be manually placed in the application directory, they had to be granted permission within the OS, etc. Over on Galactic Hunter, there is a nice step by step instruction on how to install it.
 Once installed it could be used, and the results were really great.
 The improvement over the earlier iteration is really astonishing.

-For nice coloured stars, the RGB channels were prepared in the usual way.
+The stars were a bit more complicated.
+The start of the processing of the RGB data was straightforward.
+The individual R, G and B channels were prepared in the usual way.
 After color calibration, two stretches were applied, first a mild stretch using ArcsinhStretch to preserve colour, followed by a regular HistogramTransformation stretch.
 The stars had a bit of a green cast around the edges which was easily removed using SCNR.
 Care was taken that the background was really dark, as later this image would be added to the starless image.
 Under the protection of an inverse star mask, signal strength in the shadows was reduced.
-In principle this star image could now be added to the Starless image, but in the frayed edges, individual colour channels created fully red stars.
-It was decided that in these frayed edges, the stars from the HOO image would be used, while the rest of the image would use the stars from the RGB channels.
+Normally at this stage, the star image could be added to the Starless image.
+But it turned out that some of the edges were only covered by the red-filter, so stars in those areas of the RGB image were completely red.
+Somehow I needed to replace these red stars with properly coloured ones, but how to get properly coloured stars?
+In this case, the narrowband channels came to the rescue.
+The stars-only versions were combined into an RGB image and used as the base for the RGB stars.

-Now a mask was needed that would cover the slightly rotated rectangular frame.
+Also a mask was needed that would cover the slightly rotated rectangular frame.
 It was easiest to create this mask in Photoshop and bring it into PI as a jpeg.
-The mask was applied to the HOO-star image and with Pixelmath, the RGB-star image was embedded onto the HOO-star image.
+The mask was applied to the HOO-star image and with Pixelmath, the RGB-star image was added onto the HOO-star image.
 This worked remarkable well.
-The only way to tell the difference is that in the frayed edges the stars are more white and less colourful than in the rest of the image, but since the edges were only small, this is hardly visible in the final image.
+The only way to tell the difference is that in the frayed edges that first had the red stars, the stars were now more white and less colourful than in the rest of the image.
+Since the edges were only small, this is hardly visible in the final image.

 As mentioned before, this wide-field image contains a lot of stars.
 And if not careful, the stars become a bit too distractive and take focus away from the nebula.
 Therefore the stars were shrunk a bit using MorphologicalTransformation, under a star mask protection.
 A structuring element of 5 was used and two rounds of size reduction with the amount set to 0.3, dialed in a nice star reduction.